microsoft/promptflow/docs/how-to-guides/quick-start.md

     print(result)
 ```

-Run you script with `python flow.py`, and you will get some outputs like below:
+Run the script with `python flow.py`, and you will get some output like below:
 ```text
 Prompt flow service has started...
 You can view the trace detail from the following URL: